 Parity means parity within your own plan and not parity between plans.

 Beginning in 2014, all Individual and Small employer health insurance policies must cover mental health and substance use disorder services.
-However, policies issued prior to 2014, and some group health insurance, do not have to cover mental health/substance use services.
+However, policies issued prior to 2014, as well as some large group health insurance, do not have to cover mental health/substance use disorder services.
 In addition, short term and limited benefit policies do not have to include mental health benefits.
 Refer to your insurance policy for coverage details and limitations.

 Unless it’s an emergency or the patient could be harmed, insurers may require patients to try less involved or intensive treatment first.